schadenfred/proscrypt-koans/README.md

 `$ docker-compose up -d`

 I mentioned above that one of the mental models you might find useful is TDD, or Test Driven Development.
-Volumes have been written about TDD and if you decide you like developing, I encourage you to get a tattoo of red-green-refactor under your eyelids, but for now do:
+Volumes have been written about TDD, and if you decide you like developing I encourage you to get a tattoo of red-green-refactor under your eyelids, but for now do:

 `$ docker-compose exec web bundle exec guard`

+You should see a red failure error in this terminal now.
+Buried inside that red text is your next koan -- Koan 2.1.
+Read it, reflect on it, and then make it pass in one of two ways:

+1. Changing an existing file in your editor and saving it, before going back to the test terminal and hitting the spacebar.

-You should see Koan 2.1 in red in your terminal.
-Once you've reflected on it, make it pass, either by changing an existing file in your editor or by running a command from inside the app itself.
-In order to run commands inside the app, let's open a second terminal, in the same directory, and tell Docker Compose to open an interactive shell inside it:
+2. Running a command inside the application, from the command line.
+In order to run commands inside our app, let's open a second terminal, in the same directory you're in, and then tell Docker Compose to open an interactive shell to our app inside that terminal:

 `$ docker-compose exec web sh`

-...which should look something like:
+...which should make your new terminal prompt inside our app look something like:

 `/usr/src/app #`

+Once you've run your command in the second terminal, the application shell, go back to your test terminal and hit space bar.
+If you've run the right command, the koan should pass and you should see a new one, until they're all finished.